 |Fixed Charge Coverage Ratio (FCCR)||

-Coverage Ratio vs. Leverage Ratios
+What is the Difference Between Coverage Ratio vs. Leverage Ratio?

 - Capital Sources: e.g. Debt-to-Equity Ratio (D/E), Debt-to-Total Capitalization